roboheadz/swiftui-mvvm-coordinators/README.md

 Our Coordinator objects are the delegates for each View, they provide destination views for navgation links etc.

 ### Services + Managers
 The project has a global Services struct which is injected into each module's ViewModel.
-This provides each module with access to all manager classes linked off of this struct.
+This provides each module with access to all manager classes linked from this struct.

 Manager classes talk with data sources, persist state, and provide bindings that view models can bind to for the UI.